 Have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of wastewater?

 Less than Significant Impact.
-The General Order requires adequate winery process water disposal capacity for all wineries enrolled in the General Order and contains requirements for use of a subsurface disposal system.
+The General Order requires adequate winery process water disposal capacity for all wineries enrolled in the General Order and contains requirements for wineries using a subsurface disposal system.
 Soils at the project location must be adequate to support the hydraulic and winery process water characteristics.

 Greenhouse Gas Emissions